 POINTING IVY: Poison ivy, when identified by a person who points and shouts in alarm, “Look out!
 That’s poison ivy!”

-POORFESSOR: A highly underpaid professor, usually an adjunct teaching many classes and getting paid so little that they may even be under the poverty line.
+POORFESSOR: A highly underpaid professor, usually an adjunct teaching many classes and getting paid so little that their financial status may even be under the poverty line.
 Also known as a “poverty professor.”

 PRAGTASTIC: Something that is wonderful in its mundane use (often used sarcastically).
 “Twist ties are soooo pragtastic!”

 PREMIND: When something reminds you of something you are going to do in the future.
-“That’s preminds me that I have to go to the store.”
+“That’s preminds me that I will need to go to the store.”
 Can also use PREMEMBER.